stoeps13/connections-doc/source/admin/admin/r_admin_wikis_config_properties2.md

     If the value is large, such as 1000, and there are 1000 or more matches, all names are returned and performance is greatly reduced.
 If the value is low, such as 10, a user who enters a generic name might not see all matches.

+    !!! note
-    **Note:** Type-ahead is available for public pages but not for filtered pages that might appear in Owner, Editor, or Reader views.
+    Type-ahead is available for public pages but not for filtered pages that might appear in Owner, Editor, or Reader views.

 download.modIBMLocalRedirect.enabled
 :   Specifies whether IBM® HTTP Server, and not WebSphere® Application Server, serves downloaded files.
 In a production environment, use IBM HTTP Server to serve downloaded files.